MaxvanGils/LongReadSampler/README.md

         streamlit run LRS_GUI.py
         ```

         Afterwards, open the provided local URL in your browser and upload a fasta file to get started.
+It loads the default quality presets from the `quality_presets.json` file, but you can also add your own presets (see below).

 For creating custom quality presets for the simulation, add either a new .json file or add a new entry to the `quality_presets.json` file.
 See the [Badread documentation](https://github.com/rrwick/Badread) for more information on the parameters.